nikita-kravets/wifihide/README.md

 #### Description

-The main purpose of this package is to secure Wi-Fi routers by using automatic change of the SSIDs and passwords (could be configured using system scheduler), which could mitigate undesirable third-party actions like Wi-Fi SSID surveillance, any possible hacking attempts such as observing and capturing Wi-Fi keys during connection negotiation process or bruteforcing passwords on a specific SSID.
+The main purpose of this package is to secure Wi-Fi routers by using automatic change of the SSIDs and passwords (could be configured using system scheduler), which could mitigate undesirable third-party actions like Wi-Fi SSID surveillance, any possible hacking attempts such as capturing Wi-Fi keys during connection negotiation process or bruteforcing passwords on a specific SSID.
+Additionally, since not all devices support connecting to a hidden SSIDs, there may be no option to secure your Wi-Fi other than changing its SSID periodically.

 #### Configuration instructions